-Security - In the recent report on information security, the OIG found a strong foundation for security practices.
+Security and Disaster Preparedness - In the recent report on information security, the OIG found a strong foundation for security practices.
 However, the speed of change in the security environment will be a challenge for all government organizations.
-This is especially true for smaller organizations like FCA where an increased emphasis on physical and information security will compete with program areas for tight budget funding; therefore, security remains a major challenge for the agency.
+This is especially true for smaller organizations like FCA where an increased emphasis on physical and information security will compete with program areas for tight budget funding.
+Therefore, security remains a major challenge for the Agency.
+The Continuity of Operations Plan needs to be updated and practiced.
+OIG previously provided suggestions to management to facilitate an expedited effort in this regard.
+Some actions have taken place, although continued planning, finalization and communication of emergency preparedness policies needs to be accomplished.

-Leveraging Technology - The agency has recognized that in order to meet the constraints of its budget, it must maximize its return on investment in technology.
+Leveraging Technology - The Agency has recognized that in order to meet the constraints of its budget, it must be able to maximize its return on investment in technology.
 FCA will need effective mechanisms to ensure that current and future staff has the technical skills to use technology to operate in an efficient manner.